Travel Tips: Planning A Summer Road Trip

-Planning a road trip, especially with a family of 5 can be expensive, but still one of the best values in family travel.
+We love road trips, but planning a road trip, especially with a family of 5 can be expensive yet one of the best values in family travel.
 You get to see much more than if you just flew to one destination and the opportunities for adventures are endless.
 Here are some of the things to keep in mind when planning your own road trip.

 Take note that all these details can add up: Do you want a direct flight?
-Are you willing to travel with a different airline than what you normally choose (We paid a little bit more to fly with a specific airline)?
-Do you want a flight out of your local airport (is it a major hub?)?
+Are you willing to travel with a different airline than what you normally choose (We have paid a little bit more to fly with a specific airline)?
+Do you want a flight out of your local airport?
+Is it a major hub?
 Are you willing to take earlier/later flights?

 Also note that if you fly with your children often, it doesn’t hurt to sign them up for airline miles as well.
 Never too soon to start accumulating those benefits!

-We have set up our lodging experience to be as diverse as the places we will be visiting.
-We will be on campsites as well as staying in hotels.
-We booked our campsites very early on because these tend to book very quickly.
-Both the camp areas required a non-refundable deposit, equivalent to a one-night stay (we booked cabins).
-We’re glad we did so, as there is no available vacancy at either of the sites now.
+We often set up our lodging experience to be as diverse as the places we will be visiting.
+In one trip we have been known to stay on campsites as well as stay in hotels.
+We reserve our campsites very early on because these tend to book very quickly.
+Many camp areas require a non-refundable deposit, equivalent to a one-night stay (and cabins can be harder to come by the longer you wait).

-We will be traveling during 4th of July, which made it hard to find a hotel in major cities (we will be around San Francisco then).
-We booked outside of San Francisco to save money, but also to get more room.
+If you plan on traveling during major holidays, such as 4th of July, it may be it hard to find a hotel in major cities.
+We will often book outside of the cities to save money, but also to get more room.
 Be flexible when booking your hotels.
 If you stay right outside city limits you increase your chances of finding more affordable options and better deals.

 Many resorts offer vacation packages that include excursions and other experiences as part of the deal.
-I am excited to check out some smaller hotels along the way as well, as it not only contributes to supporting small business, but also because these were often easier to find in smaller towns along the Pacific Coast.
-We researched them online and booked all our stays through the hotel website directly as they offered the best deals.
-Some of these smaller hotels can’t afford to be listed on deal sites, so it’s always a good idea to check the destination tourism sites, where they are often listed.
-We found that these smaller hotels often offered better selections and better prices than the options listed on deal sites.
-(Our only complimentary hotel stay is with Omni Hotels for our night in LA).
+We often check out smaller hotels along the way as well, as it not only contributes to supporting small business but also because these were easier to find in smaller towns.
+We research them online and book all our stays through the hotel website directly as they offer the best deals.
+Some of these smaller hotels can’t afford to be listed on deal sites, so it’s always a good idea to check the destination tourism sites, where they are regularly listed.

-This particular car rental, which required a pick up in one city and drop off in another, was also expensive, but unavoidable.
-Thus, we searched early and reserved early.
-A good call, as prices almost doubled as we got closer to date.
+A car rental that requires a pick up in one city and drop off in another can be expensive, but sometimes unavoidable.
+So search early and reserve early, a good call as prices almost double as as you get closer to date.

 Always, always, always connect with the local tourism group and/or visitors center of the destination you are visiting.
 They are happy to help with information that fit what you are looking for.
 Planning a date night while on the road?
 Need a sitter service?
 Any local events to check out?
 Deals, coupons, discount passes?
 They’ve got you covered.
 I never travel without connecting with them because they are so helpful in helping plan our visit.